BakaBokka/PrettyTestTable/README.md

 * Create production-build: `npm run build`
 * Runs the app in the development mode on the local server: `npm start`
 * Deploy production-build on GitHub Pages: `npm run deploy`
+* And you will need server API from here [Link](https://development.kameleoon.net/oivanov/frontend-interview-task-api)

 ****